 Location of the Løkken deposit with the Caledonian orogeny and mine-scale geology

 The former Løkken Mine consisted of a stratiform massive sulfide deposit which was approximately 4km in length, reached a maximum depth of 1km, and had an average thickness of 60m1.
 Mineralization consisted of massive chalcopyrite, sphalerite, pyrite, and pyrrhotite.
-Capella’s field activities at Løkken will focus on i) fine-tuning drill targets in and around the former Løkken mining operations, and ii) advancing the five priority regional targets currently identified (Western Targets, Dragset, Hoydal, Eastern Targets, Southern Targets) to drilling.
+Capella’s field activities at Løkken will focus on i) exploring potential extensions to the known mineralization at Løkken, and ii) advancing the 6 priority near-mine targets currently identified (Western Area, Dragset, Hoydal, Northern Targets, Eastern Area / Amot, and Southern Targets) to drilling.

 Løkken Claim Block and Priority Exploration Targets